+1 7 1 , 1 1

 increase its for supervision of

 competitiveness. development of

 the project

 documentation

 and execution of

 works;

+WOIKS,

+0 00 0 1 1

 - On 30 October

 2014, the Contract

 on preferential

 loan for financing

 the priority section

 Smokovac-Uvač-

 Mateševo of the

 Bar - Boljare

 Highway was

 signed;

+Jigirca,

 - On 8 December

 2014, the

 Parliament of

 Montenegro has

 adopted the Law

 on the Bar-Boljare

 Highway.

 Segment 1.: Physical Adriatic-Ionian Hig hw ay Adoption of the planning Spatial Plan of The detailed spatial The measure will be Contribution of Risks could prating Fund intended for The Ministry of Sustainable

-capital should connect Montenegro by 2020 fully implemented to possible changes Development and Tourism
+should connect documentation, as a Montenegro by 2020 plan is in the fully implemented this measure to to possible changes completion of this Development and Tourism

-precondition for the project ivioriteriegro by 2020 proposal stage and in 2015 the in the timing for intends to create
+• precondition for the project 0 , proposal stage and in 2015 the in the timing for intends to create

-Preparation of spatial has undergone in the 111 2013 completion of , ,
+Preparation of spatial implementation has undergone in the implementation completion of in 2015 under the prerequisites for

-implementation - , , prerequisites for

-, • Croatia and on the other previous period all commencement of this
+Croatia and on the other imprementation previous period all of the National commencement of this

-for the Adriatic-Ionian procedures Action Plan for infrastructure project which
+for the Adriatic-Ionian procedures Action Plan for of sustainable infrastructure project which

-Highway Greece and contribute to envisaged by the Law SEE 2020 , ,, ' is important for
+Greece and contribute to !
+SEE 2020 development and is important for

+Highway envisaged by the Law , ,, ' , ,

-substantially greater for development and Strategy is tourism, and amount ū .
+substantially greater for development and Strategy is deadlines for Montenegro with

-integration of the adoption of a implementation of this
+integration of the adoption of a through the approx. €14,000. implementation of this

-Montenegrin space into planning Dimension I - measure.
+Montenegrin space into planning document.
+Dimension I - Total budget funds for measure.

-and then its connectivity document.In 2014, a Transport, as purpose in 2014 were
+and then its connectivity In 2014, a proposal of Transport, as project this purpose in 2014

-with regional and proposal of the Plan documentation and
+with regional and the Plan was aligned part of the pillar documentation and were €275,000.

-European road network. was aligned with the - Sustainable start withthe
+European road network. with the spatial - Sustainable start with the

-Therefore, this project has spatial requirements Growth construction.
+Therefore, this project has requirements around Growth construction.

-important strategic role around the Capital
+important strategic role the Capital Podgorica

 for the entire region.
-The Podgorica and
+The and intersection with

-highway will connect intersection with
+highway will connect other infrastructure

-Western and Eastern other infrastructure
+Western and Eastern corridors in

-Europe, and at the same corridors in
+Europe, and at the same Montenegro.

-time, it will be the shortest Montenegro.
+time, it will be the shortest

 land connection between

 the Western Europe

 countries and Greece and

 Albania.
 This road

 direction should make

 accessible more than has

-1 been the case so far,
+been the case so far,

-1 i .
-1 1 i i